 Where can I find mental health support or resources?

 - UBC Students’ Union (UBCSUO) is partnering with UBC to establish a COVID-19 Emergency Bursary Fund.

 - Applications are open to all students, whether domestic/international or undergraduate/graduate.

-- Apply using this form (note: the form was unavailable at last check)
+- Apply using this form

 - Alternatively, you can email firstname.lastname@example.org and email@example.com

 - Learn more about the Canada Emergency Student Benefit at canada.ca/coronavirus

 What plans are in place for resuming on-campus research?

 - In collaboration with all UBC Faculties, UBC is progressing through a phased resumption of on-campus research.